 The weekend will run from the morning of the Friday to the afternoon of the Sunday.
 The cost of attending does not include accommodation, although the teaching material and most meals are provided.
 Please note that we strongly recommend booking early, as, if left to the last minute, weekend accommodation can be more difficult to find in Oxford.
 For suggestions of places to say, see the ‘Accommodation Guide’ below (at the bottom of this page).

-Booking for the next Training Weekend (Foundation Phase and Advanced Phase B) is now open.
+Booking for the next Training Weekend (Foundation Phase and Advanced Phase A).
 Bookings are taken over the phone, so please call the office on 01865 302900 and we will be glad to take your booking for you.
 Payment will be by credit/debit card so please ensure that you have this to hand when you call.

 There are many different forms of accommodation in Oxford and they range from the more expensive hotels to cheaper accommodation in a college or bed and breakfast.
 Please note that we strongly recommend booking early and we also also recommend shopping around online (and checking the reviews), as you can sometimes find discounted deals.
 If you are intending to drive then please check with the hotel about their parking arrangements (as some hotels do not provide parking) and also bear in mind that traveling through the city can be slow during rush hour.